 Di Luca also won the 2007 Giro.
 Le Boulanger finished in 30th, 1 hr 6 min 16 sec behind Di Luca.

 Di Luca gave an irregular doping test, after stage 17 to Monte Zoncolan.
 The test, given spontaneously hours after the routine test Di Luca gave for being race leader at the time, reportedly showed hormone levels like “those of a child,” causing anti-doping authorities to suspect that Di Luca was using some means to cover the presence of banned substances.
 These unusual levels were not present in the routine test, leading to suspicions that Di Luca had received an autologous blood transfusion between the two tests.
 A CONI commission later cleared Di Luca on the basis of insufficient evidence to conclude that he had doped.

-2008: Passo di Gavia (2,621 m / 8,599 ft), Julio Alberto Pérez Cuapio (MEX)
+2008: Passo di Gavia (2,621 m / 8,599 ft), Julio Alberto Pérez Cuapio (Mexico)

 The penultimate stage 20, a 224 km going from Rovetta to Tirano featured three major climbs: Passo di Gavia, Passo del Mortirolo and Aprica.
-Julio Alberto Pérez Cuapio (CSF Group-Navigare) was first atop Gavia, winning his second cima coppi prize after 2002.
+Julio Alberto Pérez Cuapio (CSF Group-Navigare) was first atop Gavia, winning his second Cima Coppi prize after 2002.
 His teammate Emanuele Sella won the stage, it was his 3rd stage win in this Giro.

-Alberto Contador won 2008 Giro d’Italia.
+Alberto Contador won the 2008 Giro d’Italia.
 Pérez Cuapio finished in a distant 76th place, 2 hr 34 min 11 sec behind Contador.